Maagic7/Maagic7/README.md

 # Maagic7
-is a professional library for S7-300/400 PLCs it's developed by me since 2003 and run in all my Simatic projects.
+is a professional library for S7-300/400 PLCs it's developed by me since 2003.
+It runs in all my Simatic projects.
  - biolgical gas power plant
  - biological waste treatments
  - glass production machinery